atomicdata-dev/atomic-data-docs/src/interoperability/json.md

 The following things are missing:

-* What is the URI of the resource being described?
+* What is the URL of the resource being described?
-* What is the URI of the keys being used? \(`name` and `birthDate`\), and consequentially, how should the values be parsed?
+* What is the URL of the keys being used? \(`name` and `birthDate`\), and consequentially, how should the values be parsed?

 We can add this data by adding _context_: